DSLibrary/dslib/README.md

 var graph = new dslib.Graph();

 //methods
-graph.addNode(value) //adds a new node to the graph with a specific value, will add an edge if only item in graph graph.contains(value) //returns a boolean whether graph contains value graph.removeNode(value) //removes a specific node from the graph graph.addEdge(node1,node2) //creates a connection between 2 existing nodes graph.getEdge(node1, node2) //creates an edge between 2 existing nodes graph.removeEdge(node1, node2) //removes the connection between 2 existing nodes graph.forEachNode(callback) //applys a callback on every node in the graph, can mutate the graph
+graph.addNode(value, optional2) //adds a new node to the graph graph.contains(value) //returns a boolean whether graph contains value graph.removeNode(value) //removes a specific node from the graph graph.addEdge(node1,node2) //creates a connection between 2 nodes graph.getEdge(node1, node2) //creates an edge between 2 existing nodes graph.removeEdge(node1, node2) //removes the connection between 2 nodes graph.forEachNode(callback) //applys a callback to nodes in the graph, can mutate the graph
 ```

 ###DoublyLinkedList